Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 Any information in this file is provided as-is, without any guarantee that it will be true.
 So, use it at your own risk.
-The possible damages that can happen include burning your parallel port, and/or the sticks and joystick and maybe even more.
+The possible damages that can happen include burning your parallel port, and/or the woke sticks and joystick and maybe even more.
 Like when a lightning kills you it is not our problem.

 Introduction